History KS3: Government

 - Challenges for Britain, Europe and the wider world 1901 to the present day

-The video can be used for whole class instruction and with smaller groups and individuals.
+This short film can be used for whole class instruction or with smaller groups and individuals.

-Since the video is designed to help clarify the different forms that government can take, the clip can be used as a tool to help learners make connections and think about changes and causation leading to similarity and difference across time periods.
+Since the film is designed to help clarify the different forms that government can take, it can be used as a tool to help learners make connections and think about changes and causation leading to similarity and difference across time periods.

-The video can be revisited throughout the key stage, depending upon learners’ differing needs and starting points, to help reinforce the umbrella term, consolidate knowledge and understanding, and to aid progression.
+The film can be revisited throughout the key stage, depending upon learners’ differing needs and starting points, to help reinforce the umbrella term, consolidate knowledge and understanding, and to aid progression.

-The video could be preparatory work, with students encouraged to watch and generate questions before a sequence of learning.
+The film could be preparatory work, with students encouraged to watch and generate questions before a sequence of learning.

-Students could watch the video and then later ‘write the script’ or provide a voice over, recalling information from memory by way of retrieval practice.
+Students could watch the film and then later ‘write the script’ or provide a voice over, recalling information from memory by way of retrieval practice.

-Students could actively watch the video whilst answering a series of questions generated by the teacher which have been tailored to the period under study.
+Students could actively watch the film whilst answering a series of questions generated by the teacher which have been tailored to the period under study.